nikbearbrown/Challenge-based_Recruiting/SwayAI/README.md

 # Sway AI Programming Challenge for Internship / Job Applicants

 ## Objective:
-Develop a comprehensive data cleaning solution that can identify, classify, correct data errors, learn from the previous cleaning sessions, and be integrable and scalable with the existing data cleaning tools and processes.
+Develop a comprehensive data cleaning solution that can identify, classify, and correct data errors, learn from the previous cleaning sessions, and be integrable and scalable with the existing data cleaning tools and processes.

 ## Target Participants:
 Master’s degree students or recent graduates in Computer Science, Data Science, Machine Learning, or related fields.